Read Global Land One-km Base Elevation (GLOBE) data

 and concatenates data from multiple files within a GLOBE folder tree.

-foldername input is a string with the name
+foldername input is a character vector with

-ESRI header files.
+and the ESRI header files.

 GLOBE, the Global Land One-km Base Elevation data, was compiled by the National Geophysical Data Center from more than 10 different sources of gridded elevation data.
 GLOBE can be considered a higher resolution successor to TerrainBase.
 The data set consists of 16 tiles, each covering 50 by 90 degrees.
 Tiles require as much as 60 MB of storage.
 Uncompressed tiles take between 100 and 130 MB.